MooersLab/tmux-rocks/README.md

 # tmux is easier than it looks

-Tmux is a terminal mutliplexer.
+Tmux is a terminal multiplexer.
-It supports easy navigation between windows and splits a window into multiple panes.
+(If you use iterm2, it too supports terminal multiplexing.
+See [Mac OS Terminal Tips with iTerm2](https://www.youtube.com/watch?v=LcelO7XErdA).
+Regardless, this six-minute video is worth watching; it also revealed a number of bash functions that I did not know about.)
-It supports the foolish pursuit of multi-tasking.
+Tmux supports easy navigation between windows and splits a window into multiple panes.
 Your multipaned terminal window gives on-lookers the illusion that you know something about computers.
 A very attractive feature is that it is highly programmable using Bash.